WKZB (FM)

 WKZB (97.9 MHz, "The Buzz") is a classic hits-formatted FM radio station licensed to Newton, Mississippi broadcasting in the Meridian, Mississippi, Arbitron market.
 Its transmitter is located near Chunky, Mississippi.

 History

-On September 9, 2011, the then-WHTU changed their call letters to WUCL and changed format to classic country.
+On September 9, 2011, the then-WHTU changed its call sign to WUCL and changed format to classic country.

-On October 28, 2016, WUCL changed their format from classic country (which moved to WJXM 105.7 FM DeKalb) to classic hits, branded as "97.9 The Buzz" as part of a three-station format shuffle.
+On October 28, 2016, WUCL changed its format from classic country (which moved to WJXM 105.7 FM DeKalb) to classic hits, branded as "97.9 The Buzz" as part of a three-station format shuffle.
 On November 8, 2016, the station assumed the WJXM call sign.
-On November 16, 2016 WJXM changed their call letters to WKZB.
+On November 16, 2016, WJXM changed its call sign to WKZB.